GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 #### Configure static or dynamic routing protocol to route traffic into the IPsec tunnel

-BGP is used within the tunnel to exchange prefixes between the GCP and the ASR 1000 router.
-The GCP will announce the prefix corresponding to your Cloud.
+BGP is used within the tunnel to exchange prefixes between the GCP cloud router and the Juniper SRX appliance.
+The GCP cloud router will announce the prefix corresponding to your GCP VPC.

 BGP timers are adjusted to provide more rapid detection of outages.